syanng/onnx-engine-boilerplate/README.md

 This is a boilerplate for PIP Package Model ONNX.
 The model will simply load onnx package and return ReadyOCR python object.

+If you want to go deeper, review this [blog post](https://realpython.com/pypi-publish-python-package/) from RealPython.

 ## Edit Package